Rules

 Rizzler's rule compliance engine tracks innings caught and pitches thrown for every player in real time.
 When you go to make a substitution that would violate the catcher-to-pitcher rule, Rizzler warns you before you send the lineup card to the umpire.
 No mental math, no checking the scorebook.

-The game planning tool also flags potential conflicts when you build your lineup — if you've assigned a player to catch 4+ innings and also listed them as a potential reliever, Rizzler tells you that plan violates the rule.
+The game planning tool also flags potential conflicts when you build your lineup.
+If you've assigned a player to catch 4+ innings and also listed them as a potential reliever, Rizzler tells you that plan violates the rule.

 Frequently Asked Questions